CVE-2026-23814: Vulnerability in Hewlett Packard Enterprise (HPE) AOS-CX

 Technical Summary

-CVE-2026-23814 is a command injection vulnerability found in Hewlett Packard Enterprise's AOS-CX network operating system, specifically within the command-line interface (CLI).
-The flaw arises from insufficient validation or sanitization of command parameters in a certain CLI command, which allows a low-privilege authenticated remote attacker to inject arbitrary commands.
-This injection can cause the device to execute unintended commands, potentially leading to unauthorized configuration changes, data leakage, or denial of service.
-The vulnerability affects multiple versions of AOS-CX, including 10.10.0000, 10.13.0000, 10.16.0000, and 10.17.0000.
+CVE-2026-23814 is a command injection vulnerability found in Hewlett Packard Enterprise's AOS-CX network operating system, specifically in certain CLI command parameters.
+The flaw arises due to insufficient validation or sanitization of user-supplied input in command parameters, enabling a low-privilege authenticated remote attacker to inject arbitrary commands.
+This can result in execution of malicious commands with the privileges of the CLI process, potentially leading to unauthorized configuration changes, data leakage, or denial of service.
+The vulnerability affects multiple versions of AOS-CX (10.10.0000, 10.13.0000, 10.16.0000, and 10.17.0000).
 The CVSS v3.1 base score is 8.8, indicating high severity, with attack vector being network-based, low attack complexity, requiring low privileges but no user interaction, and impacting confidentiality, integrity, and availability.
-Although no public exploits have been reported yet, the vulnerability's characteristics suggest it could be exploited remotely by attackers with valid credentials, making it a significant threat to network infrastructure relying on these devices.
+The weakness is categorized under CWE-77, which relates to improper neutralization of special elements in commands, a common cause of command injection.
+Although no public exploits have been reported yet, the potential impact on critical network infrastructure is significant.
+The vulnerability was reserved in January 2026 and published in March 2026, but no patches have been linked yet, emphasizing the need for immediate attention and mitigation by affected organizations.

 Potential Impact